Dolnor/EAPD-Codec-Commander/README.md

 DELL would be your make and QA09 would be your model.

 These two methods never match, so make sure if you need a custom platform profile you get the info from right place.

+### I get a strange message in my console and nothing really works
+If you are getting a message saying ‘AppleHDAEngineOutput@1B,0,1,1 is unreachable’ this means that your EngineOutput has different address.
+You will need to edit it in the code and recompile according to your IOReg.

 ### Credits
 - EAPD fix (resumable-mutable-sound-v1 for IOAudioFamily): km9